baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "https://graduateinstitute.ch/Homepage"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a Postdoctoral researcher at IHEID.
+My research interests include modeling and estimation of the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
+Contract theory, with applications of optimal transportation theory.
+Applications to agricultural contracts in developing countries.
+I am currently the co-principal investigator for the project: Schistosomiasis, Agriculture and Migration in Africa: a joint Economic and Ecological Approach - funded by the Swiss Network of International Studies (SNIS).

 interests:
-- Artificial Intelligence
-- Computational Linguistics
+Applications to Development, Health and Resource Economics of:
+- Uncertainty and risk
-- Information Retrieval
+- Mean-field games
+- Machine learning techniques

 education:
   courses: